Have some questions? We'd be worried if you didn't.

 3. How are you able to charge such low fees for legal services?

 In December 2020, a leading legal recruiter published their annual partner compensation survey.
 This survey showed that the average law firm partner made over $1 million in compensation that year (despite 2020 being a year where most businesses struggled just to remain open).
 Most law firms charge ludicrous fees, and much of those fees goes to lining partners' pockets.

 Out-House Attorneys is different.
-We're not interested in turning your profits into our own.
-We keep our fees low by maintaining low overhead costs, leveraging legal tech tools to optimize our practice, and by significantly reducing margins.
+We're not interested in turning your profits into ours.
+We keep our fees low by maintaining low overhead costs, leveraging legal tech tools and AI to optimize our practice, and by significantly reducing margins.

 4. How are you different from a regular law firm?

 Where do we start?
 Regular law firms remain stuck in the buy/sell dynamic of legal services.
 They are often inaccessible, typically charge ludicrous hourly fees, and focus more on meeting a monthly fee quota than on creating value.

 Out-House Attorneys is the exact opposite.
 We favor a more aligned and symbiotic relationship with clients, we partner our clients with a dedicated attorney to ensure accessibility and consistency, and our services are focused on creating real value and ROI.
 Additionally, our pricing is transparent, modest, and we do everything in our power to avoid surprise legal bills.

 5. How are you different from traditional in-house counsel?